infantiablue/expensify/README.md

 - There are pretty charts to review past transactions
 - Mobile friendly

-It may not be the most complex capstone project you ever seen but I still got some nice techincal challenges to solve (and learnt) such as:
+It may not be the most complex capstone project you ever seen but there are still some interesting techincal challenges to be solved (and learnt) such as:

 - Separeate controllers and views, all logic functions such as update balance, calculate sum of income/expense ... and validators are handled in model classes as object methods.
 As the result, the views only handle user input and presentation layer.
 - All the user interface is written in vanilla javascript.
 The reason is not because I can't implement React (you can check out the project 4 - Network to see my implementation of Reat with Babel) or I dislike the framework.
 The thing is I want to understand 100% what I've written in the front end.
 Many concepts in React is interesting and useful but it's really challenging to comprehend (even easy to use).
-- Last but not least, I've reached to coverage 100% all code with unit test.
-It's not an huge achievement but this result took me a lot of efforts, but I really enjoyed the approach Test Driven Developemnt.
-This approach help me more confident to add more features as well as understanding deeply what's going on with my code base.

 ## The Big Lesson

-In this final project, I've learnt many things yet the most crucial lesson is how to separate business logic (Models) with the views.
-At the beginning, in order to initialize new balance and validate the input amount is income or expense, I've processed in the `views.py` file like this:
+In this final project, many things have been learnt yet the most crucial lesson is how to separate business logic (Models) with the views.
+At the beginning, in order to initialize new balance and validate the input amount is income or expense, the logic was placed in the `views.py` file like this:

 ```python
 def register(request):